natgo/wt-wiki-scraper/wikitext-transpiled/ground/Ostwind.md

 * A viewing port in the turret allows enemies to kill the gunner with machine gun fire
 * Open turret; susceptible to aerial gunfire or blast overpressure
 * Significantly hard to hit and kill an enemy aircraft with the 37 mm cannon
-* PzGr APHE belt with highest penetration values almost never penetrates armoured vehicles (aside fron light and open-topped vehicles)
+* PzGr APHE belt with highest penetration values almost never penetrates armoured vehicles (aside from light and open-topped vehicles)
 * Can get overwhelmed if there are several planes with its low rate of fire
 * Once the cannon has overheated, cooling takes time and hinders combat performance